srivathsapv/KrisprKreme/README.md

-# crispr
+# CRISPR

-An efficient tool for CRISPR experiment design
+An efficient command-line tool for CRISPR-CAS9 experiment design